selkies-project/selkies-gstreamer/README.md

 ## How do I get started?

 Three components are required to run `selkies-gstreamer`: the [standalone build of GStreamer](addons/gstreamer) with the most recent version, the [Python package](src/selkies_gstreamer) including the signaling server, and the [HTML5 web interface](addons/gst-web).
-Currently, 20.04 (Mint 20), 22.04 (Mint 21) are supported, but other operating systems should also work if using your own GStreamer build of the newest version (contributions for build workflows of more operating systems are welcome).
+Currently, Ubuntu 24.04 (Mint 22), 22.04 (Mint 21), 20.04 (Mint 20) are supported, but other operating systems should also work if using your own GStreamer build of the newest version (contributions for build workflows of more operating systems are welcome).

 All three of the components are built and packaged [every release](https://github.com/selkies-project/selkies-gstreamer/releases).
 In addition, every latest commit gets built and is made available in container forms [`ghcr.io/selkies-project/selkies-gstreamer/gstreamer`](https://github.com/selkies-project/selkies-gstreamer/pkgs/container/selkies-gstreamer%2Fgstreamer), [`ghcr.io/selkies-project/selkies-gstreamer/py-build`](https://github.com/selkies-project/selkies-gstreamer/pkgs/container/selkies-gstreamer%2Fpy-build), and [`ghcr.io/selkies-project/selkies-gstreamer/gst-web`](https://github.com/selkies-project/selkies-gstreamer/pkgs/container/selkies-gstreamer%2Fgst-web).